dzobak/MscThesis/readme.md

 ### To run the application:

--Install anaconda or miniconda that is compatible with python 3.10 <br>
+- Install anaconda or miniconda that is compatible with python 3.10 <br>

 For MacOS and Linux:
 In the top folder of this application <br>